UNDP-Data/SIDS-data-platform-ML-backend/README.md

 - Perform rollout pod restart in Kubernetes cluster.

 ### Steps to Add New Model API
-1. Create new python module inside models similar to `imputation`
+1. Create new python module inside models similar to `sampleapi`
-2. Create a `__init__.py` file inside newly created module and define all the fast api endpoints.
+2. Create a `__init__.py` file inside newly created module and define all the fast api endpoints. `tags` should be the description for the model.
    Example
     ```
     from typing import Optional